debitoor/multifetch/README.md

 	npm install multifetch

 Developed and tested with `node 0.10`.
+Versions above `1.0.0` of this module are tested with `express 4`, while previous versions used `express 3`.

 Usage
 -----